 Several research gaps relate to the role of building characteristics on temperature-related illness and death.

-First, there is a lack of empirical that examines the link between building characteristics and predicting temperature-related illness and death.
+First, there is a lack of empirical evidence that examines the link between building characteristics and predicting temperature-related illness and death.
 Studies assessing the sensitivity of overheating risk to building characteristics often use building performance simulations.
 These studies use simulation outputs such as maximum daily room temperature (Mavrogianni et al. 2012; Samuelson et al. 2020), percent of time in different U.S. Occupational Safety and Health Administration (OSHA) heat index (HI) risk categories (Sun, Specian, and Hong 2020), or the degree-hours the wet-bulb globe temperature (WBGT) index exceeded a threshold value (Baniassadi, Heusinger, and Sailor 2018) to model the risk of overheating..
 While there are many thermal indices, as yet none of them are validated for personal exposure indoors, meaning the recommended thresholds are not based on empirical observations of temperature-related health hazards in this context (Kuras et al. 2017; Kenny et al. 2019).

 The second research gap is the limited understanding of how HVI models perform when built using building characteristics in conjunction with other markers of socioeconomic vulnerability such as income and age.
 Very few studies using building performance simulations review the interaction of building and occupant characteristics.
 Baniassadi et al. (Baniassadi et al. 2019) account for some effects of occupant income by modeling AC non-functionality and occupant age by using a conservative value for their overheating threshold.